Personal Small Business Corporate & Institutional About Us

 How do I add my PNC card to Google Pay?

 PNC customers using an eligible Android mobile device will use the Google Pay app to add and manage their credit, debit and SmartAccess cards.
-To add your first card to Google Pay, you will open the Google Pay app and select the “Add Credit or Debit Card” option from the menu under the (+) button in the bottom right corner of the screen.
+To add your first card to Google Pay, you will open the Google Pay app and select the “+ Payment Method” option from the menu.
 If you already have a PNC card enrolled with Google Wallet, you can import it into Google Pay as your first card simply by selecting it from the on-screen list and confirming the security code on the back of your card.

 To add a new or second PNC card to Google Pay, select the “Add Another Card” option and use the device camera to capture your card information or type it in manually.
 Some customers may also be required to verify the card they added to Google Pay by logging into the PNC Mobile app when prompted.
 Once verified with PNC, your debit or credit card will be ready to use with Google Pay on your mobile device.

 How do I verify my card for Google Pay?

 For security reasons, you may be asked to provide extra verification of your identity to activate the cards you’ve added to Google Pay.
 To verify your card, simply tap on the desired card within the Google Pay app to view the card detail page and select the “sign into card issuer’s app” option.
 This will direct you to the PNC Mobile app, or the Google Play store if you do not have the app already installed.
 Once you log in using your Online Banking credentials, you will be guided through the verification process.
 Once completed, you card will be ready to use with Google Pay.